irwannafly/My-Repository/Biography/13 Most Intelligent People.md

 # Biography

-*but if you judge a fish by its ability to climb a tree, it will live its whole life believing it is stupid.*
+*But if you judge a fish by its ability to climb a tree, it will live its whole life believing it is stupid.*
 -Einstein

 ## 13 Most Intelligent People In The History Of The World